Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/emf.md

 Adapters may be using EMF metadata, model annotations, and resource bundles so a good deal of UI customization may require no coding.
 Also in the future a generator may be provided similar to [Codegen ECore Web UI](https://github.com/Nasdanika/codegen-ecore-web-ui) to generate adapters from a configuration model instead of creating them manually.

+In dynamic web applications adapters with resolved metadata and security permissions may be cached in the web session.
+In this case they need to be keyed by CDOID and adapter type.
+Adapters may also cache already generated pieces.
+Such pieces shall have associated view timestamp and be used only if there were no changes in the view.
+The cache might be memory-sensitive - soft-referenced.
+Some adapters which do not hold principal-specific data may be cached at the application level instead of the session level.